WICG/observable/README.md

 };
 ```

-The creator of an Observable passes in a callback that gets invoked every time
+The creator of an Observable passes in a callback that gets invoked
-`subscribe()` is called.
-The `subscribe()` method can be called *any number of
+synchronously when `subscribe()` is called.
+The `subscribe()` method can be
-times* on an Observable, and the callback it invokes sets up a new
+called *any number of times* on an Observable, and the callback it invokes sets
-"subscription" by registering the caller of `subscribe()` as a Observer.
-With
+up a new "subscription" by registering the caller of `subscribe()` as a
-this in place, the Observable can signal any number of events to the Observer
+Observer.
+With this in place, the Observable can signal any number of events to
-via the `next()` callback, optionally followed by a single call to either
+the Observer via the `next()` callback, optionally followed by a single call to
-`complete()` or `error()` to signal that the stream of data is finished.
+either `complete()` or `error()`, singaling that the stream of data is finished.

-Crucially, Observables are "lazy" in that they do not start emitting data until
-they are subscribed to, nor do they queue any data *before* subscription.

 Observables returned by the new `EventTarget#on()` method are created natively
 with an internal callback that uses the same [underlying